 - new technologies to support extending our healthspan by delaying age-related cognitive decline and maintaining high levels of functional fitness.

 While my doctoral research is mainly quantitative, I am a firm believer in using mixed-methods and diverse research paradigms to solve challenging problems effectively.

 What are your research/career goals, going forward?

-I would like to continue doing my research, ideally at one of the top academic institutions in my field.
+I would like to continue doing socially meaningful research, ideally at one of the top academic institutions or industry labs in my field.

 Where did you grow up or spend your most defining years?